tiepvupsu/tabml_book/CONTRIBUTING.md

 ## Write Documentation

-tabml-jb could always use more documentation, whether as part of the official tabml-jb docs, in docstrings, or even on the web in blog posts, articles, and such.
+tabml_book could always use more documentation, whether as part of the official tabml_book docs, in docstrings, or even on the web in blog posts, articles, and such.

 ## Submit Feedback